Log Intra Data Center Traffic That Matches the Intrazone

 rule when it applies to traffic within zones inside the data center.

 Logging this traffic gives you the opportunity to examine access

 that you have not explicitly allowed and which you may want to either

-explicitly allow by modifying a whitelist rule or explicitly block.
+explicitly allow by modifying an allow rule or explicitly block.